manasa-arun/python/content/en/Tips/print-built-in-functions-in-python.md

 ---
-title: "python print() function syntax,usage and examples "
+title: "python print() function syntax,usage and examples"
 description: "The`print()` function is one of the built-in function in python"
 date: "2022-07-25T11:10:40+09:00"
 draft: false